dwave-examples/job-shop-scheduling/README.md

 > [!IMPORTANT]
 > This repository has been archived and is no longer maintained.
-An updated version of the MVRP demo can be found [here](https://github.com/dwave-examples/mvrp).
+An updated version of the Job Shop Scheduling demo can be found [here](https://github.com/dwave-examples/job-shop-scheduling-cqm).

 ---